ifdattic/ifdattic.github.io/source/_posts/2014-08-06-ready-to-travel-use-the-following-tips.markdown

 ---
 layout: post
-title: "Travel tips for virgin traveler"
+title: "Ready to travel?
+Use the following tips"
 date: 2014-08-06 10:15:37 +0300
 comments: true
 categories: [Tips, Travel]
-permalink: /travel-tips-for-virgin-traveler
+permalink: /ready-to-travel-use-the-following-tips
-path: /source/_posts/2014-08-06-travel-tips-for-virgin-traveler.markdown
+path: /source/_posts/2014-08-06-ready-to-travel-use-the-following-tips.markdown
+redirects:
+    - travel-tips-for-virgin-traveler
 ---

 I'm not someone who backpacked around the world for years (maybe some day).
 Actually not that long ago I didn't even like traveling, just listening to someone who returned from somewhere made me tired.
 But some time in spring of 2014, I just got the itch of needing to travel.
 As a lazy person who is always looking for ways to optimize and simplify his life, I decided to share some tips which I wish I knew before I started traveling or just giving them to someone who is about to pop his cherry.
 Tips are in no particular order.